shanmukhaa/shanmukhaa-github.io/index.md

 ---
-layout: post-index
+layout: home
-title: Projects
-excerpt: "A List of Projects"
+excerpt: "Random ramblings from a economist"
 ---